InstituteforDiseaseModeling/hpvsim/docs/index.rst

 |hpv_l| documentation
 =====================

-|hpv_s| is a stochastic agent-based simulator, written in Python, for exploring and analyzing human papiloma
+|hpv_s| is a stochastic agent-based simulator, written in Python, for exploring and analyzing human papilloma
 virus (HPV) transmission.